Dog Breed Detector

 # Unziping the dataset

-The Stanford Dogs Dataset has been saved in two separate archives i.e. Dogs_Images and Dogs_Annotation using .tar file extension.
+The Stanford Dogs Dataset has been saved in two separate archives i.e. Dogs_Images and Dogs_Annotation using the .tar file extension.
 Although our portal supports such extensions, they cannot be uploaded at the same time, which means that the photos in the dataset will not have annotations.
 You need to unzip them and upload them as a data directory.
 To do this, you can use programs such as 7-Zip or WinRAR.

 Unziping directories